petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/database-configuration-for-cluster-nodes.md

 Edit your `portal-ext.properties` file following these steps to connect directly to your separate read and write data sources using [JDBC](../../installing-liferay/configuring-a-database.md):

 1. Configure JDBC connections to your separate read and write data sources.
 See the the [JDBC properties reference](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#JDBC) for more information.
-Note, Liferay uses HikariCP as the connection pool provider.
 Here's an example:

     ```properties
     jdbc.read.driverClassName=[place your driver name here]